CEED Staff Profiles

 T: +44 (1334) 467175

-Eilidh works alongside the Head of Student Development to deliver CEED’s development service for undergraduate and taught postgraduate students, which includes academic, professional and IT Skills.
-She is primarily responsible for elements of the academic skills strand of this provision.
+Eilidh works alongside the Head of Educational Development, as well as contributing to CEED's student development service for undergraduate and taught postgraduate students, primarily in relation to academic skills.

-- Coordinating CEED’s pool of Maths/Stats and Academic Skills tutors.
+- Managing CEED’s pool of Maths/Stats and Academic Skills tutors.

-After studying to Masters level at the University of Edinburgh, I came to St Andrews to undertake a PhD in Mediaeval History, which I completed in 2014.
+I came to St Andrews in 2010 to undertake a PhD in Mediaeval History.
 During my PhD I tutored in the School of History and helped co-establish a programme of academic skills workshops, which helped fuel my interest in teaching and skills development.
-I am a Fellow of the Higher Education Academy and, in other guises, I have worked for a well-being charity in Edinburgh focussed on supporting young people, and have worked with secondary school pupils both as a private tutor and through assisting with Silver and Gold level Duke of Edinburgh expeditions.
+I have previously worked for CAPOD as a Study Skills tutor- a role I also fulfilled at Heriot-Watt University- and have experience of working with secondary school pupils and adult learners.
+In another guise, I worked part time for an Edinburgh based charity focussed on young people's wellbeing.

 Lecture Capture Coordinator